SoFi Invest review

 SoFi offers multiple financial products for banking and investing.
-It sets itself apart for investors with its no-fee robo-advisor and free account transfers.
+It sets itself apart for investors with its no-fee robo-advisor and commission-free trades.
 But limited securities offerings and lackluster research tools may force some to look elsewhere.

 - Consider SoFi if you want to trade stocks commission-free or access a no-fee robo-advisor.

 - Look elsewhere if you’re an experienced trader seeking bonds, mutual funds, futures or forex trading.

 |Commission-free trades and free portfolio management help SoFi stand apart from competitors.|

 |It only offers access to stocks, ETFs and cryptocurrencies.|